Downer Original Helping Hand Framing Solutions are one of the first rainscreen framing systems on the UK market. BBA approved,

 Before commencing installation of DCS031 framing system please make sure you have received the following information:

-• DCS031 Helping Hand® brackets and rails set out drawings showing location of dead load (fixed point), wind restraint / expansion brackets (sliding point) and rails horizontal spacing.
+• DCS031 HELPING HAND® brackets and rails set out drawings showing location of dead load (fixed point), wind restraint / expansion brackets (sliding point) and rails horizontal spacing.
 Generally, double brackets are used as fixed point and singles as sliding point.

 Design Considerations

-Vertical rails and Helping Hand® brackets should be set out in accordance with the structural engineers’ calculations or necessary building regulation.
+Vertical rails and HELPING HAND® brackets should be set out in accordance with the structural engineer’s calculations or necessary building regulation.

-Typically, rails are installed in lengths to suit individual storey height or panel height module.
 T rail sections generally provide vertical support at panel joints and L rail sections provide vertical support for intermediate fixing and corner/reveal support.

 Rainscreen cladding fixings should be positioned close to the centre line of the front face of the L rail, note the orientation of the bracket/rail leg.